Emergency Plumbing Kit: 15 Must-Have Items Every Homeowner Needs

 Best Storage Location

-Store your emergency plumbing kit as close to your main indoor shut-off valve as possible — typically in a basement, garage, or utility room.
+Store your emergency plumbing kit as close to your main indoor shut-off valve as possible, typically in a basement, garage, or utility room.
 Make sure every adult in your household knows exactly where it is.
 Label it clearly: "PLUMBING EMERGENCY KIT" in bold letters.
+Following an annual plumbing maintenance schedule is a great time to also check your kit contents.

 Good Storage Spots